How to Build an Employee-Centric Listening Program

 This gives more power to the employees allowing them to own the process, while still hearing directly from leadership.
 This is particularly important in larger or remote organisations where people tend to have less direct contact with leadership.

-7. Share Results and Plans
+9. Share Results & Plans

 The next step is to share the results of your survey with the wider organisation, as well as action steps you will be taking off the back of the feedback.
 Ideally you will include timelines and measurable markers so that your people will be able to see that their feedback has been listened to and acted upon.